 - The review will be carried out by the Pharmacovigilance Risk Assessment Committee (PRAC), the Committee responsible for the evaluation of safety issues for human medicines, which will make recommendations.
 The PRAC recommendations will then be sent to the Co-ordination Group for Mutual Recognition and Decentralised Procedures – Human (CMDh), which will adopt a position.
 The CMDh is a body representing EU Member States as well as Iceland, Liechtenstein and Norway.
 It is responsible for ensuring harmonised safety standards for medicines authorised via national procedures across the EU.

-- The public hearing follows the adoption of rules of procedure on the organisation and conduct of public hearings and a simulation training in 2016.
+- The public hearing follows the adoption of rules of and a simulation training in 2016.